Today, let's go back in time -- way back to 1910.

-Thanks to a loyal reader who sent us an image via e-mail (at dorchester.times@gmail.com), we are provided this glimpse of the Bank of Dorchester and corner drug store just after the turn of the 20th century.
+Thanks to a loyal reader who sent us an image via e-mail (you may do the same at dorchester.times@gmail.com), we were provided this glimpse of the Bank of Dorchester and corner drug store just after the turn of the 20th century.

 The image is from a vintage postcard.
 (Click on the pictures for a closer view.)

-Notice the windmill behind the building, which surely supplied water since it sat where Dorchester's old water tower stood prior to its removal in 2013.
+Notice the windmill behind the building.
+This supplied water since it sat where Dorchester's old water tower stood prior to its removal in 2013.

 Today, First State Bank resides at this location, but the building has long had a much newer front.